 Mythology and folklore of the wolf

-The images conveyed in wolf folktales vary: in many they are depicted as ruthless and fierce; in others they have an image of nobility and loyalty.
-In Norse Mythology, the Fenrir was a symbol of chaos who eventually swallows Odin whole.
+The images conveyed in wolf folktales vary: in many wolves are depicted as ruthless and fierce; in others they have an image of nobility and loyalty.
+In Norse Mythology, the wolf Fenrir was a symbol of chaos who eventually swallows Odin whole.
 However, the wolf was also associated with warriors, and Odin had two wolves as loyal companions.

 We are all familiar with tales such as Little Red Riding Hood and The Three Little Pigs.
 It is interesting that much European folklore portrays the wolf as a threat to humans.
 While there have been recorded attacks on humans, these have been so rare, and the statistical risk of attack so negligible, that it serves as a clear example of the power of the imagination to exaggerate a perceived threat.
 It is a fact that domestic dogs, horses and work-related stress are all far more dangerous than wolves!